 Biography of Richard Hamilton

-Richard Hamilton (born 1922 in London, UK; died 2011) was a British painter and graphic designer.
-In the 1950s, he became a member of The Independent Group, an artist association regarded as the forerunner of the British Pop-Art movement.
-Inspired by the American culture of commerce, Hamilton worked with materials such as Hollywood-posters, footage and advertising leaflets.
-The artist soon became a central figure in the international Pop-Art scene, himself describing the movement as "popular, transient, expendable, low cost, mass produced, young, witty, sexy, gimmicky, glamorous, [and] big business".
+Richard Hamilton (born 1922 in London, UK, died 2011) was a British painter and graphic designer.
+Upon graduating from the Royal Academy Schools and the Slade School of Art in the 1950s, he became a member of The Independent Group, an artist association regarded as the forerunner of the British Pop-Art movement.
+Inspired by the American culture of commerce, Richard Hamilton worked with materials such as Hollywood-posters, footage and advertising leaflets.
+The artist soon became a central figure in the international Pop-Art scene, himself describing the movement as “popular, transient, expendable, low cost, mass produced, young, witty, sexy, gimmicky, glamorous, big business”.